sanketpandia/the-if-experiment/readme.md

 - Fetches the checklists of the aircraft you are currently flying.
 - Need to be in VA discord with the callsign patterns configured.

-### How to configure the bot for your VA
+## How to configure the bot for your VA

-# Let's start with live flights and other IF related stuff.
+- Install the bot in your server from the
 - Head over to https://github.com/sanketpandia/the-if-experiment/blob/main/example_config.json and copy the contents of the file
 - In your discord server, create a channel (preferably Private) by the name of 'the-aircraft-experiment', and allow the bot access to the channel
 - Open a notepad or any other text editor in your PC.